Parzival1918/barcodes-uc/README.md

                         QR version, 1-40
   -E {L,M,Q,H}, --qr-error-correction {L,M,Q,H}
                         QR error correction
-  --save SAVE           Save the QR code to a file --no-show             Do not show the QR code
+  --save SAVE           Save the QR code to a .png file, do not add the file format --no-show             Do not show the QR code

 Made by Pedro Juan Royo, @UnstrayCato